Five Tricks to Traveling on a Budget

 Sleep on the cheap.
 There are more than 31,000 AAA Approved and Diamond Rated hotels across the country.
 Each is property is rated on a scale of One to Five Diamonds, from budget-oriented hotels and motels offering basic accommodations to luxurious hotels and resorts offering extensive services and amenities—all with acceptable cleanliness, comfort and hospitality.
 Travelers who opt stay in a Two or Three Diamond hotel as opposed to a Four or Five Diamond can achieve significant savings of $50 or more per night, which can add up to $150 or more savings over a long weekend.

 Be mindful of food costs.
-Over Memorial Day weekend, Arizonans are projected to spend nearly a quarter of overall holiday budgets on food.
+It is projected that Arizonans spend nearly a quarter of overall vacation budgets on food.
 In addition to creating a daily and per meal budget, pack snacks and seek hotels that offer free breakfasts or restaurants where kids eat free.
 By taking advantage of $30-40 in free meal costs per day, a family of four can save $90-120 over a long weekend or $210-280 over the course of a week.

 - Make smart transportation choices.
 As the price of fuel falls within year-ago averages, the road trip will be the dominate travel mode this summer, according to AAA’s annual Memorial Day travel forecast.
 Before embarking on a summer trip, multi vehicle families should determine which household vehicle will drive them to savings.
 For example, a family traveling from Phoenix, Ariz. to San Diego, Calif. in a Toyota Sequoia should budget about $200 in round-trip fuel costs, according to AAA’s Fuel Cost Calculator.
 In comparison, fuel costs for the same trip in a Toyota Camry would cost about $70 less at $130 round-trip.
 Utilize free tools including as AAA’s Fuel Cost Calculator, Fuel Price Finder and AAA Mobile to budget fuel costs and locate the cheapest fuel prices along your route.